-This is summit day and another 6 hr leg with lots of steep descent as we sleep around 1600m at a simple hotel Tranogasy.
+This is summit day and another 6 hour steep descent trek.
+Tonight we will be sleeping around 1600m at a simple hotel – Tranogasy.

 Day 5: CROSSING HIGHLANDS (B,L,D)

-A full day crossing highlands, rural backcountry.
-Rice fields, zebu herds, small clusters of mud red houses and great mountainous backgrounds.
+Today will we experience a full day crossing highlands, rural backcountry, rice fields, zebu herds, small clusters of mud red houses and great mountainous backgrounds.

 Day 6: TREKKING TOUR (B,L,D)

 Today we will reach the eastern rainforest limit and will have to dive in, hardly following overgrown trails.